bird-sanctuary/bluejay/README.md

 - SiLabs EFM8 BB51

 ### Deprecated Platforms
 The `SiLabs EFM8 BB10` has been deprecated.
-Thas last official release is [0.18.1](https://github.com/bird-sanctuary/bluejay/releases/tag/v0.18.1).
+The last official release is [0.18.1](https://github.com/bird-sanctuary/bluejay/releases/tag/v0.18.1).
 The BB10 has it's limitations in comparison to the BB21 and BB51.
 Not many of those seem to be around anymore and the team does not have a single one for testing, thus decided to drop support.

 > You will still be able to manually build for it, but we can not guarantee compatibility and do not want to suffer from it's limitations during further development.